Kozova: History

 From 1350 to 1772 and again from 1919 to 1939, it was part of Poland.
 The first partition of Poland in 1772 attributed Galicia to the Habsburg monarchy.
 See more details in the article Kingdom of Galicia and Lodomeria.
 The Polish name Kozowa was used until 1939.

 During the Kerensky Offensive the Armoured Car Expeditionary Force of the British Royal Navy Air Service established their forward operating base here, close to the headquarters of the 41st Corps of the Russian Imperial Army.

 Kozova was part of the Soviet Union from 1939 to 1991, interrupted by the period of German occupation, 1941 to 1944.

 The population in 1939 was about 5,000, including many Poles and Jews.
 Upon the German occupation following Operation Barbarossa, the extermination of the town's Jewish population began.
-About 1,000 Jews were deported from Kozova to the Belzec death camp on 21 September 1942.
-In April 1943, another 1,000 Kozova Jews were shot by Germans, and in June 1943, 400 more Jews were executed by the Nazis.
-All are buried in a mass grave in Kozova.
 After the war's end, the remaining population was almost exclusively Ukrainian, with only a few Poles, Jews and Russians.

 The Weingarten family, influential in Canadian and New York real estate, emigrated from Kozova at the turn of the century.

 Until 18 July 2020, Kozova served as the administrative center of Kozova Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Kozova Raion was merged into Ternopil Raion.

+Until 26 January 2024, Kozova was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Kozova became a rural settlement.

+Jews

+Jews had lived in the town since the end of the 17th century.
+From the mid-19th century, rabbis from the Rothenberg family served as the head of the community in the town.
+In a great fire that broke out in 1906, around 300 Jewish families were left homeless.

+In 1909, a Hebrew school was established in the town, and between the World Wars, Zionist activity increased there, especially among the Revisionists.
+During those years about 1,570 Jews lived in the town, about one-third of its inhabitants, and the Jewish community council was dominated by Agudat Yisrael.
+Jewish public activity in the town was banned after the Soviets occupied the area in September 1939.